SOUTH AFRICAN HIGH COMMISSION

 - Proof of address of accommodation in the Republic.

-- Any person who wishes to travel for the purposes of medical treatment/bereavement/hospitalization of family members residing in RSA must send the request directly [email protected] supported by:
+- Any person who wishes to travel for the purposes of medical treatment/bereavement/hospitalisation of family members residing in RSA must send the request directly email@example.com supported by:

 - A copy of passport and/or temporary residence visa: